jytjyt05/Teeth-Seg/README.md

 With this teeth segmentation utility, artifical intelligence can autonomously label teeth scans and identify malformed, missing, or otherwise important concerns relating to the count and placement of teeth.
 The ability to label teeth in fractions of a second serves as a vital aide to dentistry personnel.

-The written paper can be found at 'Teeth seg and label.pdf'; and the Powerpoint can be found at 'Teeth seg and label PPT.pptx'.
+The written paper in CVPR format can be found at 'Teeth seg and label.pdf'; and the Powerpoint can be found at 'Teeth seg and label PPT.pptx'.
 I hope these will help advance research within the academic community!

 <p align="right">(<a href="#top">back to top</a>)</p>